two-six/dino-cooking/api-documentation.md

 - type: POST
 - requres a valid 'userToken'(JWT type) for an admin or a moderator.
 - accepts comment with a given `id`

+### /mod/recaccept/`id`
+- type: POST
+- requires a valid 'userToken'(JWT type) for an admin or a moderator.
+- accepts recipe with given `id` and inserts a header of it to the database.

+### /mod/comdecline/`id`
+- type: DELETE
+- requires a valid 'userToken'(JWT type) for an admin or a moderator.
+- removes a comment if it's unaccepted.

+### /mod/recdecline/`id`
+- type: DELETE
+- requires a valid 'userToken'(JWT type) for an admin or a moderator.
+- removes a recipe if it's unaccepted.